dimfot3/RoboFireFuseNet/README.md

 Schematic overview of the proposed fusion model and the robust module.

 ### Fusion Architecture
+Our model builds on PIDNet-Small by integrating SwinV2-T Transformer blocks to enhance capacity and capture long-range dependencies.
+We introduce dual modality paths to preserve and mine modality-specific features, and replace simple upscaling with a U-Net style decoder using shortcut connections.
+This design restores spatial dimensions while retaining essential small-scale features for improved segmentation.

 <img src="figs/mymodel.png" alt="Model Architecture" width="700"/>

 ### Robust module
+The optional, lightweight robustness module enhances modality alignment by iteratively estimating the optimal affine transformation to align Infrared and RGB modalities.
+It leverages cross-attention between the two modalities to generate a misalignment-aware map, ensuring more accurate feature fusion and improved robustness.

 <img src="figs/robust.png" alt="Model Architecture" width="400"/>

 ### 📊 **Performance Comparison on Urban Scenes (MFNet)**